shaharia-lab/terediX/website/docs/configuration/scanner/overview.md

 # Source

 Source is the place where terediX will discover the data.
 You can add multiple sources in the configuration file.
+Every source will build a scanner based on the source kind and configuration.

 ### Common source configuration